keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-All these forms may be combined freely and they may be nested in a virtually unlimited way, e.g.:
+These forms can be combined freely.
+They can be also nested in a virtually unlimited way.
+For instance:

 {% highlight json %}
 {